 Advertisment

-Given the impact of COVID-19 and social constraints, its clear that the ability to work from anywhere will enable businesses to remain competitive, collaborative, and productive.
+Given the impact of COVID-19 and social constraints, it's clear that the ability to work from anywhere will enable businesses to remain competitive, collaborative, and productive.

 In most businesses, hybrid and remote employment has become the norm.
 This year, an unprecedented number of people are working remotely or in permanent hybrid work arrangements.